-Recreation is an important factor in the University experience as well as for the physical and emotional health of students, faculty and staff.
+Recreation is an important factor in the university experience as well as for the physical and emotional health of students, faculty and staff.
 This includes active recreation, both scheduled and spontaneous, and passive or social recreation (talking with others, reading or contemplating).
 Passive recreational opportunities are addressed in the discussion of open space types in the Design Character Chapter.
 This Chapter focuses on active recreation and intercollegiate athletics.

 Most of Cal Poly's indoor athletic facilities are aging.
-The Natatorium has been filled in and converted to office space, and Crandall Gym is badly in need of repair.
-The Robert A. Mott Athletics Center continues to house the basketball and other athletic programs in an obsolete facility, although the competition swimming pool has recently been rebuilt.
+The Natatorium has been filled in and converted to office space, and Crandall Gym is awaiting conversion to other uses.
+The Robert A. Mott Athletics Center continues to house the basketball and other athletic programs in an aging facility, although the competition swimming pool has recently been rebuilt.